fxyu/com.example.iosSpeechRecognizer/README.md

-# Cordova Hello World Plugin
+# Cordova IOS STT zh-hk Plugin

-Simple plugin that returns your string prefixed with hello.

 A simple plugin that recongizie your speech using native ios API.